Thanks so much for your interest in collaborating with me.

 With Love, What I Say No To:

 - Telesummits.
 The whole tele-summit model is not a fit for my marketing and business model.
 If you are inviting me to participate in a traditional tele-summit, I will kindly say no. My dear colleagues explain why I say “No” to this model pretty well over here and over here.
+Additionally, the lack of diversity in 95% of tele-summits is simply not ok for me.
+Please read my commitment to diversity above which includes all of the interview series I am a part of.

 - Sending solo /standalone emails to my community about events, products, etc. If you’re on my list and know my community, you know how truly rare it is that I send out a purely promotional email.
 The only time I do it is when I am speaking at a big live event, for example, Emerging Women in New York City.
 I prefer to lead with amazing content, first and foremost.
 This is my priority, and it’s hugely important to me.
 Promotions come second and they happen on social media — Yes: I love sharing naturally when we collaborate!
 And I will share via social media.
 But not via a solo email.
 Period.